 How to Get Ready for an Agent to List Your Home

 Clean up the landscaping.
 You might have projects that you’ve been meaning to get around to doing but simply have not had the time.
 Now you need to make the time.
-Here are bare basics you should do:
+Here are the bare basics:

 - Trim trees and bushes in front of windows (can you see the house?).